IBM/kube101/workshop/Lab2/README.md

 # 2. Update and roll back apps

-Kubernetes allows you to do rolling upgrade of your application to a new Docker image.
-This means that it will go through each of your application's pods, one at a time, and replace the pod with a new pod running the new image.
-This allows you to easily update the running image and also allows you to easily undo a rollout, if a problem is discovered during or after deployment.
+Kubernetes allows you to do rolling upgrade of your application to a new container image.
+This allows you to easily update the running image and also allows you to easily undo a rollout if a problem is discovered during or after deployment.

 In the previous lab, we used an image with a `v1` tag.
 For our upgrade we'll use the image with the `v2` tag.